 Unfortunately, many of us have driven by a live oak that has been butchered by an untrained professional, and you know that these trees don’t just “snap back.”

 Once a live oak pruning goes wrong, it’s devastating and can literally take decades for you to get the shape back you desire – if you’re lucky.
 Take proper care of your live oak trees today.
-Call us for a free estimate and to schedule a pruning at (504) 608-0523 in New Orleans or (225) 401-0044 in Baton Rouge.
+Call us for an estimate and to schedule a pruning at (504) 608-0523 in New Orleans or (225) 401-0044 in Baton Rouge.